openzipkin/zipkin-js/README.md

 ## Clock precision

 Zipkin timestamps are microsecond, not millisecond granularity.
-When running in node.js, [process.hrtime](https://nodejs.org/api/process.html#process_process_hrtime_time) is used to achieve this.
+When running in **node.js**, [process.hrtime](https://nodejs.org/api/process.html#process_process_hrtime_time) is used to achieve this.

-In browsers, microsecond precision requires installing a shim like [browser-process-hrtime](https://github.com/kumavis/browser-process-hrtime):
+In **browsers**, microsecond precision requires installing a shim like [browser-process-hrtime](https://github.com/kumavis/browser-process-hrtime):

 ```javascript
 // use higher-precision time than milliseconds
 process.hrtime = require('browser-process-hrtime');